infonetworks-global/eppy/README.rst

 eppy is a Python-based API for the `Extensible Provisioning Protocol`_ (EPP), commonly used for communication between domain registries and registrars.

+This repository is a fork of https://github.com/cloudregistry/eppy for use at InfoNetworks LLC.

 Features
 --------